 One last check!
-Make sure your name is spelled correctly, you entered the correct bank account number, you added everything up correctly, you used a blue pen and you included all original receipts.
+Make sure your name is spelled correctly, you entered the correct bank account number, you added everything up correctly and you included all original receipts.

-8.3.4 SUBMITTING THE FORMS
+7.3.4 SUBMITTING THE FORMS

 In order to hand in the forms, deliver them to EDLAB or ask your mentor to send them to us through internal mail.
 The PREMIUM Central Management Team will check over your forms, sign them, and send them to the Finance department for processing.